Extensive English reading (reading a lot) is the best way to increase your vocabulary. It helps your English fluency and understanding too.

 Are you looking for English reading materials matching your interests and reading level?
 This page can help you find them.

+(If you are only starting to read English, see Easy Reading for ESL Beginners instead.)
 The rest of this page has suggestions for high intermediate or advanced-level readings.

 To reinforce the vocabulary even more, write a little about what you have read, or talk about it with a friend.

-Newberry winners are written for older children (8-12) and teens.
+Newbery winners are written for older children (8-12) and teens.
 (I’ve read many of them as an adult, some aloud to my daughter and some on my own.
 I’ve enjoyed many of them as much as really good “adult” books.)

 Here are a few I highly recommend to adults as well as kids.
 They give vivid pictures of other places and times:

 You can also read reviews (or order these books) online.
 Ask a librarian for other recommendations.

-Don't fret if you do not find some of these authors funny.
-Just try another author --some kinds of humor are universal-- or choose a different kind of reading.)
+Don't fret if you don't find some of these authors funny.
+Try another author --some kinds of humor are universal-- or choose a different kind of reading.)